Mizuhopecten yessoensis: Ecology and behavior

 Temperature plays a key role in the timing of spawning and larvae settlement of the Yesso scallop.
 Generally, the scallops spawn between May 1 to June 9 over the span of 10 days.
 It was found that the timing for the commencement of spawning is shifted to a later date when the surface temperature of the water remains below 0°C for a prolonged period.
 In addition, lower temperatures throughout April could potentially influence the onset timing of scallop spawning.
 Furthermore, the shortening of pre-spawning period (dates between the surface water temperature rise above zero to May 1) may be another contributing factor to the later dates of spawning.
 On the other hand, the timing of scallop spat settlement is closely related to water temperature too; the colder the pre-spawning period, the later the larvae settlement.
 The commencement of the Yesso Scallop larvae settlement is typically between June 4 to July 5 over the period of 15 days.
 The upper limit for scallop development was found to be 18°C.

 Development

 The growth of scallops also varies with the water temperature.
 When the water is warm and below 18°C, the scallops tend to grow most rapidly between the age of 2 and 4.
-On the other hand, they often reach the peak of their growing ability between 3 to 5 years of age in colder environments.
+On the other hand, they often reach the peak of their growing ability between 3 and 5 years of age in colder environments.
 Consequently, it was established that the Japanese scallop Mizuhopecten yessoensis experiences the lowest mortality rate between the age of 2 and 5.
 Starting from the age of 6 to 7, the mortality rate rises dramatically.